w3c/wai-intro-atag/content/no-code.md

 People with disabilities use your no-code tool to create and consume websites.

 By making your no-code tool accessible, you are making your tool appealing for more people.
-You are also helping website creators and maintainers who do not have the time, skills, or resources to address accessibility.
-You are also being more inclusive of people with disabilities by generating accessible content from the ground up.

 Website creators need no-code tools, including CMSs, and website generators, that: